-This post is by Chris Dunne, Digital Marketing Manager at xSellco.
+This post is by Chris Dunne, Product Marketing Manager at eDesk.

 What matters most to Amazon?
 Customer satisfaction and loyalty.

 So, when it comes to deciding which sellers to award the Buy Box to, your Amazon seller feedback – submitted directly by Amazon’s customers – has a big impact.

 If you can create happy customers, then you’ve accomplished a major part of selling on Amazon.
 Conversely, if you create negative customer experiences, your business can start going downhill very quickly.

 In ecommerce, an unhappy customer is more likely to leave feedback than a happy one.
 However, receiving negative feedback doesn’t always have to be a bad thing.
 It could be an opportunity for you to improve an area of your business where you are weak and provide a better customer experience.
 Good sellers try to do a good job.
 Great sellers are never content with just doing a good job, and always try and find some way to improve.

 Amazon calculates your seller feedback rating based on the feedback received over the last 12 months.
 If you have a feedback rating of over 95% (ideally over 98%), you’ll improve your chances of getting a share of the mysterious Buy Box.
 If your feedback rating is less than 90%, then you may want to review your selling practices – it’s likely to be having a detrimental effect on your sales, profits and Buy Box percentage.